Reminiscence: Chapel Lane, Moscow; 08:42:23 P.M.:

 control, I all the more was drawn into them.

 She was looking me straight in the eye, holding me stuck in the doorway.
 How did she know my place?
-How had
+How had she

-move nor avert my eyes.
+nor avert my eyes.
 It was a long time before her long face animated with emotion.

-In an expression of disdain, Isabel spoke – ‘What the hell, Shanes, in all the gods' names, do you think of
+In an expression of disdain, Isabel spoke – ‘What the hell, Shanes, in all the gods' names, do you think of yourself?’

-changed to one of utter disgust.
+one of utter disgust.

 Gods be damned, she looks so pretty like that.
 Oh Isabel!
 How I love those eyes, those midnight curls, that sugared